aymen-adjali/ECSBattleArena/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
-I undertook this project too:
+I undertook this project to:
 - Understand how to construct classes and implement methods.
 - Have a better understanding of object-oriented programming.
 - Understand how to use polymorphism and work with inputs and outputs.